Richard0531/ACC/README.md

 ===================================

-Classify gene fusion pairs into different groups according to frequency and proabality.
+Classify gene fusion pairs into different groups according to frequency and probability
 -----------------------------------